ViniStef/TwitchProfiles/README.md

 ## English
 A website to check out Twitch users and streamers!
-Built with JavaScript, HTML, CSS, Express and a bit of jQuery.
+Built with JavaScript, HTML, CSS, and Express.

 The current version is live at https://twitchprofiles-2.onrender.com